EmperorOfTheMoon/ICBM/README.md

 ICBM requires a few parameters, set in DEFCON.

 DEFCON is simply a textfile listing the configuration parameters for ICBM.
 You can alter the order of entries and change the number of whitespaces or tabs.
-The basic structure
+The basic structure,

     name value

-must remain, and parameter names are not alterable.
+however, must remain, and parameter names are not alterable (inluding lower / upper case).

 You may not have to alter most of these values, however some need to be adjusted for every new data set.